BU-Spark-Learning-Ambassadors/flutter-level-3/README.md

 In order for the project to be considered "completed", it must complete the following requirements:

 1. **Main purpose:** create a gamified task manager/productivity app.
 This can be anything from receiving points when a task is completed, to a leaderboard, to earning rewards.
 Get creative!
-2. **Notifications :** sends notifications to the user when a task is due soon.
+2. **Notifications:** sends notifications to the user when a task is due soon.
 3. **Accessibility:** [research](https://developer.android.com/guide/topics/ui/accessibility/apps) what it means for an app to be "accessible" and utilize Flutter widgets to make this possible.

 ## Submission